Comparing LambdaCDM, wCDM, and w0waCDM models with DESI DR2 BAO: Redshift-Resolved Diagnostics and the Role of rd: Introduction

 \section{Introduction}

-Baryon Acoustic Oscillations (BAO) serve as a powerful cosmological standard ruler, enabling precise reconstruction of the universe's expansion history and offering stringent tests of dark energy models~\cite{SDSS:2005xqv}.
-The latest DESI Data Release 2 (DR2) provides high-precision measurements of four types of BAO observables—$\DV/\rd$, $\DM/\rd$, $\DHh/\rd$, and $\DM/\DHh$—across six redshift bins, offering a unique opportunity to evaluate competing cosmological models with unprecedented detail~\cite{DESI:2025zgx}.
+Baryon Acoustic Oscillations (BAO) provide one of the most powerful standard rulers in cosmology, enabling precise reconstruction of the late-time expansion history and stringent tests of dark energy (DE) models~\cite{Eisenstein:1998tu,Blake:2003rh,Seo:2003pu,SDSS:2005xqv,2dFGRS:2005yhx,BOSS:2012tck,BOSS:2016wmc}.
+The second data release of the Dark Energy Spectroscopic Instrument (DESI DR2) has delivered high-precision BAO measurements of four distinct observables—$\DM/r_d$, $\DHh/r_d$, $\DV/r_d$, and $\DM/\DHh$—across multiple redshift bins, offering an unprecedented opportunity to evaluate cosmological models~\cite{DESI:2025zgx,DESI:2025fii}.

-Most BAO analyses assume a fixed value of the sound horizon scale, $\rd = 147.05$ Mpc, derived from Planck CMB constraints within the standard $\LCDM$ model~\cite{Planck:2018vyg}.
-However, in models with time-varying dark energy, such as the $\wowaCDM$ model~\cite{Chevallier:2000qy, Linder:2002et}, the late-time expansion history can influence the early-universe quantity $\rd$ through its effect on the recombination epoch~\cite{BOSS:2014hhw, Knox:2019rjx}.
-Ignoring this dependence can lead to biased parameter estimates and misleading model comparisons.

-While the DESI DR2 analysis uses a fitting formula to estimate $\rd$, yielding approximately $142$ Mpc for the $\wowaCDM$ case~\cite{DESI:2025zgx}, our approach directly computes $\rd$ using the Boltzmann code CLASS~\cite{Blas:2011rf} with literature-based best-fit parameters $(\Omegam, \oo, \wa)$.
-This provides a self-consistent treatment of how evolving dark energy influences the sound horizon.

-In this work, we evaluate the viability of three cosmological models—$\LCDM$, $\wCDM$, and $\wowaCDM$—using the latest DESI DR2 BAO measurements.
-We develop a systematic framework to separate and analyze $\rd$-dependent and $\rd$-independent observables, and perform model fits under both fixed and model-specific sound horizon assumptions.
-To identify the sources of model tension, we analyze residuals at the per-bin level, compute pull statistics, and examine the response of background observables $H(z)$ and $\DM(z)$ to variations in the CPL parameters.

-Our goal is twofold: (1) to determine which dark energy model best describes the DESI DR2 data, and (2) to assess whether the CPL framework introduces high-redshift instabilities that degrade its physical validity.
-By combining statistical metrics with physically interpretable diagnostics, our analysis provides a robust assessment of model performance and offers guidance for future efforts in model selection and probe combination.